amasloub/rxOS/docs/source/how_it_works/early_userspace.rst

 subshell every time rxOS boots.
 It is the hook script's job to determine wither they need to take action or not.

-You can read more about boot hooks in :doc:`boot_hooks.rst`.
+You can read more about boot hooks in :doc:`boot_hooks`.

 Mounting the rootfs
 -------------------